- Players and equipment

 When written out, the rules of this game look rather complicated, and new players may be discouraged at first by the need to memorise the seemingly arbitrary ranking of the tiles.
 Those of us who have tried it can reassure you that the effort is worthwhile.
 It is not as difficult to learn as you might expect, and once you master the rules, the game goes quite quickly and is very enjoyable to play.

 Bagchen is for four players, with no partnerships.
 Play is clockwise.

 A set of 64 dominoes is needed.
 This consists of:

 - four each of the tiles [6-6], [1-1], [4-4], [3-1], [5-5], [3-3], [2-2], [6-5], [6-4], [6-1], [5-1];

 - two each of the tiles [6-3], [5-4], [6-2], [5-3], [5-2], [4-3], [4-2], [4-1], [3-2], [2-1].

 Two six-sided dice are also needed.
 Ideally Tibetan dominoes and dice should be used: the tiles are similar in size and shape to Mah Jong tiles.
 The illustrated set came in a plastic case labelled in Chinese 藏牌 (Zàng pái), which just means "Tibetan tiles".
-I do not know of a source of these sets in the West.
-They are manufactured in Hong Kong and are available in Lhasa.
+When looking for sets to buy it is worth searching under various spellings such Bagchen, Pagchen, Bakchen or Pakchen.
+Pagchen sets are available from the USA online store of the Shang Shung institute.
+Sets can also be bought in Lhasa: many of them are manufactured in Hong Kong.